Did you know you can use LinkedIn to build your resume?

 When LinkedIn Resume Builder produces your resume, it will only grab your top 3 Skills.

-If you believe an ATS (Applicant Tracking System) is only seeking 3 keywords, you’re mistaken.
+If you believe an ATS (Applicant Tracking System) or employer is only seeking 3 keywords, you’re MISTAKEN.

-To be effective, both your LinkedIn Profile and resume will need a multitude of keywords suited for the exact career level you’re pursuing (see point #5 in What Your Resume Should Look Like in 2020).
+To be effective, both your LinkedIn Profile and resume will need a multitude of keywords suited for the exact career level you’re pursuing (see point #5 in What Your Resume Should Look Like).

 These terms must be scattered throughout your document to be most effective.
 You can also create a short grouping to show both ATS and human readers a strong snapshot of skills gained throughout your career.
 LinkedIn’s Resume Builder will unfortunately NOT allow you to do this.